 At Levine & Blit, we are highly experienced attorneys in the area of harassment and employment laws.
 Our lawyers have handled a large variety of employment cases throughout the state of New York, helping our clients recover decent compensations for the damages.

-Contact us for a free consultation and schedule an appointment with professional attorneys that care for you.
+Contact us for a Free Case Evaluation and schedule an appointment with professional attorneys that care for you.

 Laws Regarding a Hostile Work Environment in New York